adoorknob/ip/docs/README.md

-On reload of the application, the previous task list will be rehashed for current use.
+On rerun of the application, the previous task list will be reloaded for current use.

 ```
   _______________________